 Problems for Commercial Realization

-Despite their amazing capabilities, as demonstrated in years of interesting research, optical parametric oscillators have so far not found widespread use in commercial products.
+Despite their amazing capabilities, as demonstrated in years of interesting research, optical parametric oscillators have so far found only limited use in commercial products.
 Some of the reasons for this are briefly discussed in the following:

-- Containing at least some pump laser and an OPO, and possibly a temperature-stabilized crystal oven, parametric oscillator systems are more complex than pure laser systems.
+- Containing at least some pump laser and an OPO, and possibly a temperature-stabilized crystal oven, parametric oscillator systems are more complex than pure laser systems and correspondingly expensive.

 - The requirement for phase matching makes the operation of nonlinear conversion stages more delicate than e.g. laser gain media, which are usually more forgiving e.g. in terms of crystal temperature.
 OPOs requiring a temperature-stabilized oven for the crystal are certainly less attractive for many applications due to the complexity, turn-on time, heat dissipation, etc.

 - Some nonlinear crystal materials are hygroscopic, others are subject to gray tracking (i.e., increasing parasitic losses), and some are difficult to obtain with robust anti-reflection coatings (e.g. due to non-isotropic thermal expansion).

 - Finally, a detailed understanding of nonlinear optics and particularly the physics of parametric amplification is not very widespread in the laser industry.

 Here you can submit questions and comments.
 As far as they get accepted by the author, they will appear above this paragraph together with the author’s answer.
 The author will decide on acceptance based on certain criteria.
 Essentially, the issue must be of sufficiently broad interest.

 Please do not enter personal data here; we would otherwise delete it soon.
 (See also our privacy declaration.)
 If you wish to receive personal feedback or consultancy from the author, please contact him e.g. via e-mail.